Manage Workspaces and Deployments on Astro Private Cloud

 You can see who has access to the Workspace in the Users tab of the Workspace Settings.

-If you’d like to share access to other members of your organization, invite them to a Workspace you’re a part of.
-Once your team members are part of your Workspace, Deployment admins can grant them varying levels of access to Airflow Deployments within the Workspace.
-Likewise, Workspace admins can grant them varying levels of access to the entire Workspace.
+If you want to share access to other members of your organization, invite them to a Workspace you’re a part of.
+Once your team members are part of your Workspace, Deployment Admins can grant them varying levels of access to Airflow Deployments within the Workspace.
+Likewise, Workspace Admins can grant them varying levels of access to the entire Workspace.

 In addition, Astro Private Cloud system admins can add or remove specific permissions for each type of user role.
 For more information on this feature, read Customize Permissions.